 Bushwalking in Benalla

-Benalla is a great place for bushwalking.
-Stay in town and get a taste of the bush on one of the trails around Lake Benalla, or travel a short distance to stunning State Parks and camping reserves.
+Benalla is a great place for bushwalking and walks in general.
+Stay in town and meander the streets looking at street art, walk beautiful Lake Benalla, or travel a short distance to stunning State Parks, camping reserves and the significant Winton Wetlands.

 Mount Samaria State Park